With Audit Trail in Harness, you can view and track changes to your Harness resources within your Harness account.

 Step: View an Audit Trail

-You can view Audit Trail data at Account/Org/Project scope.
+You can view Audit Trail data at the Account or Org scope.
 This topic explains how to view Audit Trail data at the account scope.

-The events in the scope of accounts will not be displayed if you are viewing the Audit Trail at the Org or Project scope.
+The events in the scope of accounts will not be displayed if you are viewing the Audit Trail at the Org.

 In Harness, go to Account Settings, and then select Audit Trail.